-The K-Taping Pediatrics course is aimed to therapists and physicians in the field of pediatrics.
+The K-Taping Paediatrics course is aimed to therapists and physicians in the field of paediatrics.

-By participating the K-Taping Pediatrics course, you will get to know how to use the K-Taping Therapy for many diseases with following techniques:
+By participating the K-Taping Paediatrics course, you will get to know how to use the K-Taping Therapy for many diseases with following techniques:

 - Muscle techniques